eksinyue/eksinyue/README.md

 ### Helluu 👋 I am XinYue 🤓✨

-I am a 2nd year Comp Sci student studying at National University of Singapore.
+I am a 2nd year Comp Sci undergraduate at National University of Singapore.

 I like to draw 👩‍🎨 and to learn how to code 👩‍💻